obiba/mica2/mica-webapp/src/main/webapp/bower_components/sf-obiba-file-upload/README.md

 ----

 - Implement `maxItems`.
-- When listing image files, provide thumbnail.
+- When listing image files, provide a thumbnail viewer.
-- open PDF and document files in the browser rather downloading them.
+- Open PDF and document files in the browser rather downloading them.